Real Life Body Shapes – X

-X shapes (hourglass figures) have defined waists, but their shoulders and hips are the same width (unlike the A who has wider hips than shoulders).
+X body shapes (hourglass figures) have defined waists, but their shoulders and hips are the same width (unlike the A who has wider hips than shoulders).
 There is a longer straighter slope from waist to hips (unlike the high shelf-like curve of the 8 shape).

 You can see that the X shape has a much lower widest point than the 8 shape.